kaftejiman/pwn/ret2csu/README.md

   ```

 That sequence of pops starting at `004033d9` ending with a ret looks helpful, call it popper gadget.

 The actual call setup starts at `004033c0` and ends with a call to the value of the address at `R15 + RBX*0x8`, call it caller gadget.

-What if we rop to our popper first so we setup the
+Gadgets are:

 |    popper   |    caller         |
 | ----------- | ----------------- |